Street Art in Glasgow: The Hyper-Realistic Wall Murals by Smug

 I added Glasgow to the itinerary because I wanted to see some friends.
 My good friend Clara relocated to the city a few years ago with her boyfriend, and recently they welcomed an adorable baby girl into the world who I couldn’t wait to meet.

-Glasgow has a long reputation for promoting the arts, attracting students from all around the world to study at Glasgow School of Art which is one of the leading art schools in the UK.
-There’s more than just the University attracting creative types to the city, it’s a combination of factors, including the affordably – ranking as one of the cheapest cities to live in the UK, and it has a wealth of cultural organisations and venues dedicated to performing arts.
+Glasgow has a long reputation for promoting the arts.
+It attracts students from all around the world to study at Glasgow School of Art which is one of the leading art schools in the UK.
+There’s also more than just the university attracting creative types to the city.
+It’s a combination of factors.

 To emphasise this, Glasgow was awarded the title of European Capital of Culture (1990), City of Architecture and Design (1999) and in 2019 it was named the UK’s top cultural and creative city by the European Commission.

-The creativity of the city can be felt and seen all over the streets of Glasgow in the form of beautiful wall murals.
+Adding to this, the creativity of the city can be felt and seen all over the streets of Glasgow in the form of beautiful wall murals.

-St Mungo street art in Glasgow by Smug
+St Mungo street art by Smug

 As I mentioned earlier, I was in Glasgow to see my friends and their beautiful baby, but I did manage to squeeze in some sightseeing.
-I loved the Cathedral, and the culinary scene really took me by surprise.
-But I found my favourite activity was simply roaming down the streets and looking for street art.
+I loved the three C’s: the Cathedral, the cemetery, and the culinary scene.
+The city is a melting pot of different ethnic backgrounds and this has given rise to an eclectic host of tasty restaurants and eateries that burst with flavour.

-However, you’d be hard pressed to find someone who wasn’t impressed by street artist Smug.
+You’d be hard pressed to find someone who wasn’t impressed by street artist Smug.
 His work stands out above the rest, so I’m going to focus on highlighting his work in this little self-guided walking tour.

 I’d seen his work before in Malmo, South Sweden, but his output in Glasgow is a lot greater.